 - Team Galactic wears no hats, but their uniform is quite distinct.

 - Team Flare dresses in stylish red clothing, red sunglasses and red hair.
 The higher ups either wear white clothing, different colored hair (or no hair at all), an even more stylish sunglasses that aren't necessarily red or both.
 All these are quite fitting for a team whose goal is to create a more beautiful world.

-- Both Saints Row titles, being Grand Theft Auto clones without shame, follow the color-coding scheme for the various street gangs.
-In the second one, you can even choose the Saints' hat.
+- The Saints Row titles, being Grand Theft Auto clones without shame, follow intentionally absurd variants of the color-coding scheme for the various street gangs.
+From the second game on, you can even choose the Saints' hat.

-- In Saints Row The Third, the Saints have to face off against the Morningstar (a combination between the Mafia and superpimps) who run the Steelport sex trade, the Luchadors, who are all Luchadors, and the Deckers, who look like people cosplaying a TRON anime series.
+- For example in Saints Row: The Third, the Saints have to face off against the Morningstar (a combination between the Mafia, pimps, and BDSM enthusiasts) who run the Steelport sex trade, the Luchadors, who are all huge Luchadors, and the Deckers, who are a hacker collective that dress like they are cosplaying a TRON anime series.
 The Saints themselves are caught between being the hats of pop culture celebrity sellouts and badass ubercriminals.

 - Several factions in Fallout: New Vegas wear very distinctive outfits - while the Powder Gangers' prison clothes and NCR Rangers' standard uniforms are to be expected, Caesar's Legion dress in surprisingly detailed roman costumes, and The Kings all dress like Elvis.